Norman Douglas: Works

 Douglas's most famous work, South Wind, is a fictionalised account of life in Capri, with controversial references to moral and sexual issues.
 It has been frequently reprinted.

 His travel books combine erudition, insight, whimsicality, and fine prose.
-These works include Siren Land (1911), Fountains in the Sand, described as "rambles amongst the oases of Tunisia" (1912), Old Calabria (1915), Together (Austria) (1923), and Alone (Italy) (1921).
+These works include Siren Land (1911), Fountains in the Sand, described as "rambles amongst the oases of Tunisia" (1912), Old Calabria (1915), Together (Austria) (1923), Alone (Italy) (1921), and the short “One Day” (Greece) (1929).
 Reviewing Douglas's work in Italian Americana, John Paul Russo wrote:

 Douglas's early pamphlets on Capri were revised in Capri (privately published, 1930).
 His last published work was A Footnote on Capri (1952).

 In 1928, Douglas published Some Limericks, an anthology of more-or-less obscene limericks with a mock-scholarly critical apparatus.
 This classic (of its kind) has been frequently republished, often without acknowledgment in pirate editions.
 A definitive edition has now been published.

+Looking Back and Together are among Douglas biographer Rachel Hope Cleves' "favorite Douglas books".